 - Vitamin B12: This vitamin is vital to bowel health, and levels are often depleted after bad diarrhea.

-To get well, Milly needed time, a bland diet, probiotics — and a one-off shot of steroids.
+To get well, Milly needed time, a bland diet, probiotics — and a one-time shot of steroids.

-This pet health content was written by a veterinarian, Dr. Pippa Elliott, BVMS, MRCVS.
+This article on what to do when a dog has bloody stool was written by a veterinarian, Dr. Pippa Elliott, BVMS, MRCVS.
 It was last reviewed June 8, 2018.